 Foundation heave and foundation settlement have similar symptoms, and to the untrained eye it may appear that foundation walls are going down when in fact the floor is coming up.
 However, the solutions to these two problems are very different, making it essential to get a correct diagnosis.

 Since unwanted water accumulating in the soil under your home – and the pressure it brings – is typically the cause of slab and foundation heave, our first priority will be to eliminate water sources wherever possible.
 We will check for underground water line leaks, clogged drains, broken sprinkler lines, as well as faulty gutter and leader systems.
 Once we have fixed water problems, we can begin making repairs like:

 Other causes for heaving include tree roots and pressure from adjacent buildings.
 Regardless of the cause, a professional foundation contractor is the best person to evaluate foundation heaving problems and suggest suitable solutions for your home.

 At Carolina Basement Systems, we have the tools and training available to fix foundations and slabs that are experiencing problems with upheaval.
-We offer foundation and slab heave repair quotes to all within our North Carolina and Virginia service area.
+We offer foundation and slab heave repair quotes to all within our North Carolina service area.

 our service area